 Read More about Module Development

-What you get with an EDDIE Module
+What you Get with Project EDDIE Materials

 Each EDDIE module includes an Instructor's manual that provides an overall module description, pedagogical connections, workflow of the module, and instructions for how to use the module.
 There may also be additional material such has an instructor's slideshow or any other materials that an instructor would need to implement the module.

 Publicly Available Environmental Datasets

 EDDIE modules utilize large environmental datasets that are publicly available online.
 Using existing public data sets allow instructors to choose data and focus on specific locations, time periods, or content.
 Additionally, each module's materials include a pre-packaged version of the dataset that could be used to complete the module offline if needed.

 Each module includes all materials a student would need to complete the module and could include readings, an offline dataset, and a guided instruction handout.
 The guided instruction handout included with each module is designed to be handed directly to the student and it includes all the instructions necessary to complete the module.
 Some modules may include additional guided instructions for on-ramping with the R statistical package or other complementary programs (e.g., Excel, Seismic Canvas, Jupyter Notebook) used in the module.

 Project EDDIE modules utilize software such as Excel and R to tackle common statistical processes such as regression.
 If you and/or your students are new to these software or could use a refresher, check out the Project EDDIE videos featuring primers on using Excel, R, and EDDMapS.
 Videos on regression and a video on teaching and pedagogy are also available.